efealtas/clipboard_manager/README.md

 # Clipboard Manager

 An offline, cross-platform clipboard manager desktop app built with Flutter Desktop.
-The app automatically logs copied text snippets, allows searching and tagging, and saves data locally using SQLite.
+The app automatically logs copied text snippets, allows searching , and saves data locally using SQLite.
 It features a clean and responsive UI with dark and light themes that persist across app launches.

 ---